-This means, as the Dix Park Sites of Conscience Working Group lays out, that "the complicated, unspoken, and often uncomfortable histories of slavery, abuse, segregation, and removal that have occurred in this space must be documented.
+This means, as the Dix Park Sites of Conscience Work Group lays out, that "the complicated, unspoken, and often uncomfortable histories of slavery, abuse, segregation, and removal that have occurred in this space must be documented.

-The issues of race, mental health, and communal healing inherent in our space are inseparable from our desires for what this park could become."
+The issues of race, disabilty, mental health, discrimination, and communal healing inherent in our space are inseparable from our desires for what this park could become."
 Dix Park is committed to preservation of the site's history as a way of "moving memory to positive action."
-The Cultural Interpretive Plan represents a significant step for the City and the Conservancy towards the goals of:
+The Cultural Interpretation Plan represents a significant step for the City and the Conservancy towards the goals of: